Privacy Policy

 Who We Are

-For personal data collected through our platform on behalf of Client Organisations (employers using BIP to conduct team assessments), BIP acts as a Data Processor, not a Data Controller.
-In those cases, the Client Organisation is the Data Controller responsible for the lawful basis of processing their employees' data.
-See Section 5 for full details.
+For personal data collected through our platform on behalf of Client Organisations conducting team assessments, we act as a Data Processor.
+The Client Organisation is the Data Controller for their employees' data.
+See Section 5 for details.

 Section 02

-This Privacy Policy applies to all personal data processed by BIP in connection with:
+This Privacy Policy applies to personal data we process in connection with:

 • Website visitors — anyone visiting thebimethod.com

-• Platform users — individuals and organisations with BIP accounts
+• Platform users — individuals and organisations with accounts

-• Assessment participants — employees and team members who complete BIP assessments
+• Assessment participants — employees completing The Bi Method assessments

-• Consultants — practitioners subscribed to the BIP Consultant Plan
+• Consultants — practitioners using the Platform to serve clients

-• Marketing contacts — individuals who have expressed interest in BIP or subscribed to communications
+• Marketing contacts — individuals who have expressed interest in The Bi Method

-This policy does not cover the data practices of Client Organisations who use BIP to conduct assessments of their teams.
-Those organisations are Data Controllers for their employees' data and are bound by their own privacy obligations and the BIP Data Processing Agreement.
+This policy does not cover the data practices of Client Organisations (employers) who use us to assess their teams.
+Those organisations are Data Controllers bound by their own privacy obligations and our Data Processing Agreement.

 Section 03